Published: May 3, 2022

-- Evaluate your marketing needs but consider that you should at least use an email marketing solution, like Mailchimp or Ascend (part of the Wix offer), to collect and manage your subscribers.
+- Evaluate your marketing needs but consider that you should at least use an email marketing solution, like Mailchimp or Wix’s integrated feature, to collect and manage your subscribers.

 Bonus advice: Get the help of professional book designers to build your author website.